 Eden to Batemans Bay: 197km – 2 hrs 30 min

-Batemans Bay YHA – an old-school YHA with dorm beds starting from $25 and an adjoining camping and caravan park.
+Batemans Bay YHA & Holiday Park: I stayed at this basic, fairly retro YHA hostel with dorms and an adjoining camping and caravan park.

 7. Jervis Bay

 Renowned for its string of beautiful white beaches and clear turquoise sea, Jervis Bay is my absolute highlight of this Melbourne to Sydney drive itinerary, and a popular holiday destination for Australians too.